denten-books/plain-text/5-surface.md

 Table: Generations of IBM Selectric line of word processors.

-IBM's Magnetic Tape Selectric Composer (MT/SC) combined the typing capabilities of the Selectric line of typewriters, magnetic tape from the MT/ST line, and the formatting capabilities of the Composer.
-Rather than having the operator type each line twice, the MT/SC system printed the entered text twice: once on the "input station printout" which showed both the content and the control codes printed in red ink, and the second time as the final "Composer output" printout, which presented the final typeset copy.
-The output operator would still have to intervene manually, however, to make decisions about paper loading, type font changes, and hyphenation decisions.
-What was once a monolithic unit on the page was thereby systematically separated into several distinct layers in the process of composition and decomposition.
+IBM's next generation Magnetic Tape Selectric Composer (MT/SC) combined a Selectric keyboard, MT/ST's magnetic tape, and a Composer's formatting capabilities.
+Rather than having the operator type each line twice, the MT/SC system printed the entered text twice: once on the "input station printout" which showed both the content and control codes in red ink, and the second time as the final "Composer output" printout, which presented the final typeset copy.
+Output operators still manually intervened to load paper, change font, and include hyphens.
+The monolithic page unit was thereby systematically deconstructed into distinct layers of content and formatting.

 Like other devices of this generation, the IBM MT/SC suffered from the problem of invisible storage.
 Error checking on paper via multiple printouts was aided by a control panel consisting of "11 display lights."
-The configuration of lights could be used to "peek" at the underlying data storage during otherwise blind entry.
+The configuration of lights could be used to "peek" at the underlying data structure.
 In an attempt to achieve greater congruence between visible data and data archived on the magnetic medium, IBM briefly explored the idea of using magnetic cards instead of tape.
-Where on tape information had to be stored serially, as one long column of codes, on a magnetic card the spatial relation between elements could be preserved.
+On tape, information had to be stored serially, as one long column of codes.
+On a magnetic card, however, the spatial relations between elements was be preserved.

 The 1968 patent for "Data Reading, Recording, and Positioning System" describes a method for arranging information on such a card "recording and playback system which accurately positions each character recorded relative to each previous character recorded" [@clancy_data_1970, 1].
 In 1969 IBM introduced magnetic card storage units into its Selectric Composer line of word processors.
-Fredrick May, whose name often appears on word processing related patents form this period, would later reflect on magnetic cards, writing that a "major reason for the choice of a magnetic card for the recording of medium was the simple relationship that could be maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
+Fredrick May, whose name often appears on word processing related patents form this period, would later reflect that a "major reason for the choice of a magnetic card for the recording of medium was the simple relationship that could be maintained between a typed page and a recorded card" [@may_ibm_1981, 743].
 The card could be thought of as a miniature page, making the magnetic card a "unit of record of storage of a typed page" [@may_ibm_1981, 743].
+The Mag Card never caught on because of its limited storage capacity and capricious feeding mechanism.
+Though it offered a measure of topographic similarity between page and stored signal, it remained inscrutable, like all magnetic media.

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
 "A simple relationship could be maintained between a typed page and a recorded card" [@may_ibm_1981, 744].
 Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

-The Mag Card soon passed from use due to its limited storage capabilities and a capricious feeding mechanism.
-The card offered a measure of topographic similarity between page and stored signal.
-Yet, like all magnetic media it remained resistant to direct observation.
 Speaking at the 1967 symposium on electronic composition in printing, Jon Haley, staff director of the Congressional Joint Committee on printing, put it this way: "compromises with legibility [...] had been made for the sake of pure speed in composition and dissemination of the end product [@technology_electronic_1967, 48].
-The automation of type made the word faster.
-The magnetic storage made it lighter and more compact.
-It allowed for processing before commitment to a paper medium.
-But these gains were made at the cost of legibility.
+Type automation made the word faster.
+Magnetic storage made it lighter and more compact.
+It allowed for abstract processing before physical commitment.
+But, these gains were made at the cost of legibility.
 The move to magnetic and later solid state storage media would have tremendous social and political consequences for the republic of letters.
 Magnetic storage reduced the costs of copying, in a sense freeing the word from its more permanent material confines, creating the illusion of ephemerality.
 Yet, the material properties of magnetic tape itself continued to prevent direct access.
-They separated readers into those able to effect the mixture of content and control that shapes the literary encounter and those who observed passively, at the shimmering surface of archival projection.
+Magnetic storage created a new illiteracy, separating those who could read and write at the site of storage from those who could only observe passively, at the shimmering surface of archival projection.

 The structure of textual artifacts---from a simple leaflet to a novel in multiple volumes---has remained remarkably stable since the invention of movable type.
-One rarely finds a sentence that spans several paragraphs, for example.
-Nor would a contemporary reader expect to find pages of different length in the same tome.
+One rarely finds a sentence that spans several paragraphs, for example, Joyce's *Ulysses* notwithstanding.
+Nor would a contemporary reader expect to find pages of different sizes in the same tome.
 Long-standing historical conventions guide the production of printed text.
-Semantic and decorative units on a page exist within a strict hierarchy, so familiar to us as to become almost invisible.
-No book of serious non-fiction will be typeset in cursive font, for example.
-But unless something out of the ordinary attracts our attention, readers will tend to gloss the "inconsequential" details of formatting in favor of content.
-The material contexts of a well designed book fade from view during reading.
+Likewise, semantic and decorative units on a page exist within a strict hierarchy.
+No book of serious non-fiction, for example, would be typeset in cursive font.

-For a few decades after the advent of magnetic storage media but before screen technology, the outward shape of the sign disappeared altogether.
-It is difficult to fathom now, but at the time after the introduction of magnetic tape in the 1960s but before the wide-spread advent of cathode ray tube displays in the 1980s, the typewriter operator and the computer programmer often manipulated text blindly.
-Where the page or the punch card gave immediate visual feedback, the magnetic tape was inscrutable.
-The word could be "processed" or altered with codes that controlled attributes like indent size or justification *before* committing ink to paper.
-A paper describing the popular IBM Magnetic Tape Selectric Typewriter (MT/ST) introduced in 1964 describes the novelty of the system as follows:
+Unless something out of the ordinary attracts their attention, readers tend to gloss the "inconsequential" details of formatting in favor of content.
+During reading, the material contexts of a well designed book fade from view.
+For a few decades after the advent of magnetic storage media, but before the arrival of screen technology, the sign's outward shape disappeared altogether.
+It is difficult to fathom now, but at that time---after the introduction of magnetic tape in the 1960s but before the wide-spread advent of cathode ray tube displays in the 1980s---typewriter operators and computer programmers manipulated text blindly.
+Attributes like indent size and justification were decided before ink was committed to paper.

+In the 1980s, an engineer would thus reflect on the 1964 MT/ST's novelty:

 > It could be emphasized for the first time that the typist could type at
 > "rough draft" speed, "backspace and strike over" errors, and not worry about
 > the pressure of mistakes made at the end of the page [@may_ibm_1981, 742].

-The IBM Magnetic Tape Selectric Composer (MT/SC) further added a "programmable control" unit to separate the input from the output.
-Final printing would be accomplished by:
+The MT/SC further added a "programmable control" unit to separate inputs from outputs.
+Final printing was then accomplished by:

 > mounting the original tape and the correction tape, if any, on the
 > two-station reader output unit, setting the pitch, leading, impression